cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.8.1v1
-Agencies SHOULD allow all apps published by Microsoft, but MAY block specific Microsoft apps as needed.
+Agencies SHOULD allow all apps published by Microsoft in the Global (org-wide default) meeting policy and all custom policies.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023
+- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.8.2v1
-Agencies SHOULD NOT allow installation of all third-party apps or custom apps, but MAY allow specific apps as needed.
+Agencies SHOULD NOT allow installation of all third-party apps or custom apps in the Global (org-wide default) meeting policy and all custom policies.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023
+- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.8.3v1
 Agencies SHALL establish policy dictating the app review and approval process to be used by the agency.